Nurse Anesthesia Program

-To become a CRNA, you must graduate from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), and pass the national certification examination administered by the Council on Certification of Nurse Anesthetists.
+To become a CRNA, you must graduate from an accredited nurse anesthesia educational program and pass the national certification examination.
 As of August 2021, there were 128 accredited nurse anesthesia programs in the United States and Puerto Rico.

 Nurse Anesthesia Program Statistics